Flexible placements of periodic graphs in the plane: Special cases of flexible 2-periodic frameworks

-is an almost blue balanced circuit, while if $\delta(l) = \text{red}$ then $C$ is an almost red balanced circuit.
-As both possibilities contradict that $\delta$ is a NBAC-colouring, then no such loop may exist, thus (\ref{lem:2loop2peritem2}) holds. \end{proof}
+is a balanced almost blue circuit, while if $\delta(l) = \text{red}$ then $C$ is a balanced almost red circuit.
+As both possibilities contradict that $\delta$ is a NBAC-colouring, then no such loop may exist and (\ref{lem:2loop2peritem2}) holds. \end{proof}

 \begin{lemma} Let $G$ be a connected $\mathbb{Z}^2$-gain graph with loops $l_\alpha := (v,v,\alpha)$, $l_\beta := (v,v,\beta)$, where $\alpha$ and $\beta$ are linearly independent.
 Then all active NBAC-colourings of $G$ with $\delta(l_\alpha)\neq \delta(l_\beta)$ are type 2 flexible 2-lattice NBAC-colourings. \end{lemma}